ZeitounCorp/wthih-savior/README.md

   wthih('stackoverflow', error);
   // handle error on multiple sites wthih(['stackoverflow', 'dev.to', 'medium'], error);
-  // Any non-supported site will be ignored
-}
+  // handle error on multiple sites with options wthih(['stackoverflow', 'dev.to', 'medium'], error, {
+   openBlank: true, // default: true - open in a new tab
+   printLinks: true, // default: false - should the generated helpers links be printed to the console
+   printErrors: true, // default: true - should the original error still be printed to the console }
 ```

+## ⚠️ Warning

+Any non-supported site will be ignored.

 ## Demo